 Companies are continuing to adhere to extended work from home policies in response to the current pandemic.
-While no one is certain how long this could last, we’ve shared some early tips from our guest blogger Vera Anderson in her post “Stay Focused on Your Potential and Legacy: Three Steps to Upgrade Your Work-From-Home Routine And Reduce Stress” — and now we’d like to share five more simple measures you can take to continue to ensure your time spent at home remains as productive as if you were still in the office.
+While no one is certain how long this could last, we’ve shared some early tips from our guest blogger Vera Anderson in her post “Stay Focused on Your Potential and Legacy: Three Steps to Upgrade Your Work-From-Home Routine And Reduce Stress” — and now we’d like to share five more simple measures you can take to boost your work from home productivity.

 1. Dress for The Job You Have